benbrastmckie/VSCodium/README.md

 ## [Installation](#Table-of-Contents)

-VSCode is free and open source with a large plugin ecosystem.
+[VS Code](https://code.visualstudio.com/) is free and open source with a large plugin ecosystem.
+Nevertheless, VS Code is owned my Microsoft and so is not private as a result.
+However, VSCodium is a community-driven distribution of VS Code that is private.
-Download and install [VSCode](https://code.visualstudio.com/) for your operating system.
+Download and install [VSCodium](https://vscodium.com/) for your operating system (or [VS Code](https://code.visualstudio.com/) if you prefer).
 Once installed, open the "Extensions" tab on the top left, or hit `ctrl + shif + x`.
 Search for and install the plugin 'LaTeX Workshop'.

 There are many other themes and plugins which you can explore.
 For instance, 'Toggle Zen mode' eliminates distractions or you can install 'Pomodoro Timer' if you want.
-You can even install 'Vim' (by vscodevim) to simulate Vim motions in VSCode as well as 'Learn Vim' (by vintharas) to learn how to use Vim, though if you are serious about learning Vim you should probably look [elsewhere](https://github.com/benbrastmckie/.config/blob/master/CheatSheet.md#Learning-Vim).
+You can even install a NeoVim plugin (by asvetliakov) to simulate the Vim motions in VSCodium (here are some [resources](https://github.com/benbrastmckie/.config/blob/master/CheatSheet.md#Learning-Vim) for learning Vim).
 Some other popular themes include 'Gruvbox Theme', 'Tokyo Night', 'Atom One Dark', and 'Catppuccin'.
 It is easy to switch between the themes that you have installed with `ctrl + shift + p` and typing 'Color Theme'.